← Back to Automotive Projects

 Step 5.1: Transmission Removal

-However, the day my bud came to help with this process it rained, because of course it did.
+Problem: The day my bud came to help with this process it rained.
+Why not.
 I didn't have access to the garage at the time, so we had to improvise on the driveway.

 Transmission Removal Improvised on Driveway